-Parents usually understand the behavior of their children and how they usually react to stress.
-We all tend to react the same way to upsetting events, and parents can usually predict how their children will respond.
+Parents usually understand their children’s behavior and can usually predict how their children will respond to stress.
 When children are upset, they often react with a more dramatic version of how they behave normally.
 Quiet children may become more withdrawn, loud and active children crank it up a notch, and children with learning problems start doing worse in school.
 Some children complain of physical illnesses or may seem sad or lonely much of the time.
 Any type of change that persists for weeks may be a sign that the child needs more attention.

 Pay attention to how and what your kids are doing.

 It may be useful to watch how your children play with their friends, what they say to their dolls and action figures, or what they draw in school.
-Because young children usually cannot talk easily about their feelings, their behavior will usually tell you what might be going on.
+Because young children usually cannot talk easily about their feelings, their behavior helps tell you what might be going on.
 We’ve talked before about the tendency of young children to regress in their development during times of stress.
-For example, a young child might have trouble maintaining his or her toilet training.
-Teens probably won’t regress in such dramatic ways, but they may argue more or be more distant as a way of acting out their distress.
+For example, a young child might have trouble staying toilet trained.
+Teens might argue more or be more distant as a way of acting out their distress.

-Cancer may not be causing all the problems.
+Cancer may not be the reason for all the problems.

-Remember that all problems are not necessarily related to the cancer.
-Sometimes it can feel as if cancer has totally taken over a family’s life.
-People may need to work very hard to look beyond cancer as the source of all problems.
-This is especially tough when the disease has progressed, because everyone will be more upset than usual.
-But look closely at your child’s behavior and think about what else might be going on.
+Remember that not all your kids’ problems are related to the cancer.
+Sometimes it can feel as if cancer has totally taken over a family’s life, but you may need to look beyond cancer as the source of problems.
+This can be especially tough when the disease has progressed, because everyone will be more upset than usual.
+Look closely at your child’s behavior and think about what else might be going on.
 Is your child having trouble adjusting to a new teacher?
 Are they upset about not being invited to a party?
 Are they struggling for more independence?
 Although cancer in the family can certainly add a lot of stress, there may be other things going on in your child’s life that could explain their behavior.
-You may not know unless you ask.
+You won’t know unless you ask.

-Try to get your children to tell you what’s troubling them, if they can.
-A simple “You seem very thoughtful (sad, worried, etc.) these days—can you tell me what’s happening?” may give you new insight into your child’s behavior.
+Try to get your children to tell you what’s troubling them.
+A simple “You seem very thoughtful (sad, worried, etc.) these days – can you tell me what’s going on?” may give you new insight into your child’s behavior.
 Check with the school to see if the behavior also has been noticed there.
 Maybe a teacher is incorrectly assuming that because a parent is ill, the child should be treated differently.
 Often this just makes the child feel more isolated.
 Check out all of the possibilities before you decide what you need to do to help your child feel better.

-Also remember that a child’s personality is an important factor in how they will react to illness in the family.
-Some children are easy-going and kind of “roll with the punches” while others “make a mountain out of a molehill.”
+Also remember that a child’s personality is an important factor in how they’ll react to illness in the family.
+Some children are easy-going and kind of “roll with the punches” while others are prone to drama and “make a mountain out of a molehill.”
 Different things work for different children in a family, so think about how you handled each of your children before cancer was part of your lives.
 Those same methods will often work again, even though the problems may be different.

 Find out as much as you can about any problem the child has.

 Depression in children can look different from depression in adults.
 For instance, a common sign of depression in a child is a change in behavior, like suddenly getting poor grades in school or losing friends.
-Most children whose parents have cancer seem able to cope, but there may be times when it gets to be too much.
+Most children seem able to cope with having a parent with cancer, but there may be times when it gets to be too much.
 If a child seems to be having trouble, it may mean a more serious problem than a normal, sad response to cancer.
 Extra help is needed if a child: